 Working capital is the difference between the current assets of a company and its current liabilities.
 The value of a company’s working capital determines its short-term financial health.
 A positive working capital means that a company can meet its short-term financial obligations and still make funds available to invest and grow.

 In contrast, negative working capital means that a company will struggle to meet its short-term financial obligations because there are inadequate current assets.

 2. Retained Earnings/Total Assets

 The retained earnings/total assets ratio shows the amount of retained earnings or losses in a company.
-If a company reports low retained earnings to total assets ratio, it means that the company is financing its expenditure using borrowed funds rather than funds from its retained earnings.
+If a company reports a low retained earnings to total assets ratio, it means that it is financing its expenditure using borrowed funds rather than funds from its retained earnings.
 It increases the probability of a company going bankrupt.

 3. Earnings Before Interest and Tax/Total Assets